 XIT=1 ve add cname

 Where ve is a command that manages containers.
-XIT stands for X it and tells the lxc-slackbuilder template to insall a desktop system.
+XIT tells the lxc-slackbuilder template to install a desktop system.
 And cname is the name of the container.

 The environment variable XIT is used here instead of simply X because apparantly X is already defined somewhere within the official lxc scripts.
 Re-defining it on the command line caused intallation failure.